fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 However, this addition allows the browser to reserve the appropriate space in the page for the image before it has loaded.
 If we don’t do this, we risk a situation where text immediately after our image renders higher up the page than it should while the image is loading, only to _shift_ jarringly after the image loads.

 We’re not overriding width or height with CSS (remember CSS rules would trump HTML attributes because attributes have no specificity) so the browser will render the image at whatever size attribute values we provide, regardless of the image’s intrinsic dimensions.
-As such, to avoid squashing and distortion we had to ensure that our size attribute values matched the image’s real dimensions.
+As such, to avoid squashing and distortion we would ensure that our size attribute values matched the image’s real dimensions.

 ## Flexible Images

 At the dawn of the mobile web, many authors sought to handle mobile devices by creating a separate, dedicated mobile website.
 However this meant duplication of cost, code, content and maintenance.
 Responsive Web Design provided a counterpoint with a “create once, publish everywhere” philosophy which embraced the fluidity of the web and suggested we could serve desktop and mobile devices alike from a single codebase.

 RWD proposed making layout and content _adaptable_.
-This included the idea of _flexible images_ – that for any given image you need just a single, wide version plus some clever CSS to enable it to work not only on desktop but also to adapt its size for narrower contexts and still look good.
+This included the idea of _flexible images_—that for any given image you need just a single, wide version plus some clever CSS to enable it to work not only on desktop but also to adapt its size for narrower contexts and still look good.

 By default when a wide image is rendered within a narrower container it will overflow that container, breaking the layout.
 The key to avoiding this is to set a _tolerance_ for how wide the image is permitted to go.
 Generally, we’ll tolerate the image being 100% as wide as its container but no wider.
 We can achieve this using `max-width`.